-Name of Public Housing Project: PIC Development ID: Conversion type (i.e., PBV or PBRA): Transfer of Assistance: Yes Proposed Location:
+Name of Public PIC Development ID: Conversion type (i.e., Transfer of Assistance:

-riousing riojeet.
+Housing Project: PBV or PBRA): Yes Proposed Location:

 1731 Yale Street.

 NLV, NV.
+89030

-89030 APN: 139-22-801-002
+APN: 139-22-801-002

 ROSE GARDENS NV018007001 PBV No. of Units Transferring: 120

 Total Units: Pre- RAD Unit Type (i.e., Post-RAD Unit Type if Capital Fund allocation

 Family, Senior, etc.): different (i.e., Family, of Development:

 120 Senior Senior, etc.): Senior \$112,549.27

-Change in Number of Units per
+Change in Number

+of Units per

 Number of Units Pre- Number of Units Bedroom Type and

 Bedroom Type Conversion Post-Conversion: Why?

 Studio/Efficiency 60 0

 One Bedroom 60 102 Unit Reconfiguration

 Two Bedroom 0 18 Unit Reconfiguration

 Three Bedroom 0 0

 Four Bedroom 0 0

 Five Bedroom 0 0

 Six Bedroom 0 0

 Total: 120 120

-(If Performing a Transfer of Assistance) The property proposed for the transfer of assistance is across the street from Rose Gardens [former Casa Rosa Public Housing site which was demolished in July 2010 as approved by HUD and SAC].
+(If Performing a The property proposed for the transfer of assistance is across the street from (If Performing a Transfer of Assistance) The property proposed for the transfer of assistance is across the street from Rose Gardens [former Casa Rosa Public Housing site which was demolished in July 2010 as approved by HUD and SAC].
 This property is also a part of the existing Rose Gardens AMP.
 The existing units are extremely small 370SF- 530SF and very difficult to lease.
 The proposed units will be more spacious, ranging from 600SF-775SF, with more amenities.
 Units will be more attractive and more marketable.
-We propose to relocate the tenants into the new building once the construction is complete at the new location and then demolish the existing Rose Gardens structure; the SNRHA is not anticipating any changes in the policies that govern eligibility, admission, selection and occupancy of units at the project after it has been converted. at the project after it has been converted.
+We propose to relocate the tenants into the new building once the construction is complete at the new location and then demolish the existing Rose Gardens structure; the SNRHA is not anticipating any changes in the policies that govern eligibility, admission, selection and occupancy of units at the project after it has been converted.

+3

 RAD Application: March 2015 (actual)

 Bond 4% LIHTC Application: July 2016 (actual)

 Construction Start: October 2017 (actual)

 Construction Completion: November 2018 (actual)

 Full Occupancy: January 2019 (actual)